laurie-gao/Boss/README.md

 ## Try For Yourself

-Feel free to clone the project and run it locally.
+Feel free to clone the project and modify it to your liking.

 ### Check if you have node and npm